 There are some general guides to legislative research in the Blume and Law Libraries, as well as a great many specialized guides for particular areas of the law (most of these are in the Law Library).
-The holdings of both libraries are searchable in the Online Catalog.
+The holdings of both libraries are searchable in the Library Catalog.
 Choose "Subject Keyword" and search on "legislation" and "research" in addition to a subject term.

 Legislative Histories in Congressional Universe.
 This feature is one of the most valuable provided by this database.
 Note that this database is available for on-campus use AT THE LAW LIBRARY ONLY.